iurymagano/banking-frontend/README.md

 Welcome to the Banking Frontend project!
 This application allows users to securely manage their bank accounts and transactions.

+## Live Deployment

+If you would like to see the live deployment, you can visit the following URL: [Banking Frontend Live](https://banking-frontend-mocha.vercel.app/)

 ## Getting Started

 To get started with the project, follow these steps: